Semi-supervised Triply Robust Inductive Transfer Learning: Introduction

 \subsection{Related Literature and Our Contributions}

 Our work is closely related to several tracks of recent literature in statistical learning.
-In this section, we shall introduce them separately and summarize our methodological novelty and contribution in view of these existing literature.
+In this section, we shall introduce them separately and summarize our methodological novelty and contribution in view of the existing literature.

 \paragraph{Surrogate-assisted semi-supervised learning.} In recent years, extensive research has been conducted on SS learning that makes use of the large amount of unlabeled data to improve the estimation and prediction accuracy with the small amount of labeled data \citep[e.g.]{zhu2005semi, chakrabortty2018efficient,gronsbell2022efficient}.
 Moreover, in biomedical and EHR studies, highly predictive surrogates of the disease status, such as the diagnostic codes, medication prescriptions, and laboratory tests are readily available for the unlabeled observations.
-To improve the learning accuracy utilizing the surrogate EHR features as ``silver labels", \cite{hou2021surrogate} proposed a robust surrogate-assisted semi-supervised (SAS) method that imputes the unobserved outcome (e.g. the disease status) by utilizing the candidate predictors (e.g. genetic variants) as well as the surrogates via a sparse working imputation model.
-Interestingly, their framework allows the underlying risk prediction model to be dense. \cite{zhang2022prior} proposed an SS method that adaptively incorporates prior knowledge from EHR surrogates by shrinking the high dimensional sparse estimator towards a direction derived from the unlabelled data with surrogates.
+To improve the learning accuracy, \cite{hou2021surrogate} proposed a robust surrogate-assisted semi-supervised (SAS) method that imputes the unobserved outcome (e.g. the disease status) by utilizing the candidate predictors (e.g. genetic variants) as well as the surrogate EHR features via a sparse working imputation model. \cite{zhang2022prior} proposed an SS method that adaptively incorporates prior knowledge from EHR surrogates by shrinking the high dimensional sparse estimator towards a direction derived from the unlabeled data with surrogates.
 However, none of these existing methods can handle covariate shift between the source population and the target population, which could lead to biased or inefficient estimation of the target parameters.